ekobsd/msexcel/notes.md

 Pairing the INDEX and MATCH functions together allows you to return cells to the LEFT of your match.
 It's a pretty handy combination and the example file holds a simple demonstration for your reference.

 `INDEX` will need input:
-- range for reference
+- range for reference (change this with only column range, not the entire table)
-- row position
+- row position (change this with `MATCH` for dinamically access the row position value)
-- column position

-> - In this course, we only need to change range as one column, not the entire table.
-> - We can get rid of column position because we only choose one column on the range, so the formula will be as simple as `=INDEX(Column range, row position)`
+- column position (we can get rid of this, because the range for reference has already become one column

+> - so the formula will be as simple as `=INDEX(Column range, row position)`
 > - INDEX will return the value of selected selected with matching row position

 `MATCH` will need input